JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ### Weight
 ![Weight](Trussweight.PNG)

 Now that I have the specific area needed for the project to work, I can start figuring out the weight of my truss.
-Adding all of my beams, I got 3.32 m or 3320mm.
+Adding all of my beams, I got 3.32 m, or 3320mm.
 The reason for the square root formula in this image was to split the middle triangle to find the real distance of beams CE and DE.
 This meant that I now had my length, area, and density, which came from SolidWorks.
 With all these variables, I multiplied them together; the mm units cancel out, leaving kg for the weight: 6.68kg.

 ### Cross section of Pins
 ![pin-Information](A2_Pin_information.PNG)